Top 10 Highest Mountains in the World

 Photo: Mount Cho Oyu

-Herbert Tichy, Sepp Mayerl, and Pasang Dawa Lama in 1954 first climbed the mountain.
+Herbert Tichy, Josef Joechler, and Pasang Dawa Lama made the first ascent in October 1954.
 Since then, it has become a popular destination for mountaineers and trekkers, with many routes to the summit.

 The mountain is covered in snow and ice for much of the year, and climbing requires a high level of physical fitness, technical climbing skills, and proper equipment.
 Spring and fall seasons have stable weather making it convenient to summit Cho Oyu.